bladeacer/potconf/README.md

 # potconf
 My configuration for self-hosting Penpot, a Figma alternative.

+If you are seeing this on GitHub, development has moved over to [Codeberg](https://codeberg.org/bladeacer/potconf).

 ## Setup

 Copy files in this repository to `/opt/penpot` with the proper file permissions.